Questions to Ask Prospective Advanced TV Providers - Part 2

-If you’re looking to make your TV more accountable in 2018 and are searching for an Advanced TV solution, we’re here to help you differentiate between the different pitches you’re likely to hear.
+If you’re looking to make your TV more accountable and are searching for an Advanced TV solution, we’re here to help you differentiate between the different pitches you’re likely to hear.

 In Part One of this post we talked about questions to ask prospective Advanced TV providers on the subject of audience targeting.
 In Part Two below we’ll cover media planning and buying, as well as campaign measurement.